wp-plugins/wp-songbook/readme.txt

 == Changelog ==

-= 1.5.2 =
+= 1.5.3 =
+- Trying to fix some bug in code, that may couse PHP error on some servers = 1.5.2 =
 - Added edit song button into song list
 - Readded video link to the song list